wigig-tools/qd-interpreter/README.md

 * Section [SLS Visualization](#sls-visualization) describes how to visualize the SLS BT results.
 * Section [MIMO Visualization](#mimo-visualization) explains how to visualize the MIMO results.
 * Section [Sensing](#sensing-visualization) presents how to visualize the sensing results.
+* Section [More about the Oracle Mode](#more-about-the-oracle-mode) gives more details on the additional capabilities of the Oracle mode.
 * Section [Misc](#misc) describes additional features of the Q-D Interpreter.

 # Installation

-To install the visualizer, we recommend to use anaconda.
+To install the visualizer, we recommend using anaconda.
 To do so, you need first to install [Anaconda](https://www.anaconda.com/).
 Please select the installation for Python version 3.7 or higher.
 Once Anaconda is installed, open the Anaconda Prompt and use the following command: